awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-S3-servicecatalog.md

    https://<region-URL>/servicecatalog/home?region=<region>#/admin-products?productCreated=prod-example123456&createdProductTitle=my-product
    ```
 **Note**
 Copy the URL for your product before you navigate away from the page\.
-Otherwise, you must use the CLI to obtain your product ID\.
+Once you navigate away from this page, you must use the CLI to obtain your product ID\.

    After a few seconds, your product appears on the **Products** page\.
 You might need to refresh your browser to see the product in the list\.